 |Birth Record Applications

 Michigan and only a person or parent named on the record or a court-appointed legal guardian of the person named on the record may request a copy of a birth record that is LESS than 100 years old.
 A legally licensed representative is eligible to request a copy if he/she represents the person named on the record.
 Power of Attorney documents may be used, depending upon the limitations of the power of attorney order.
 Each will be handled on an individual case-by-case basis.
 An heir may request a copy of a birth record LESS than 100 years old if they can provide an out-of-state death certificate or the death information if it was a Michigan death with the request.
+Requests placed by a legal representative, power of attorney or heir must be ordered by mail with appropriate documentation.
 Anyone can request a birth record that is OVER 100 years old as they are no longer restricted documents.

 Senior Citizen Certified Copies|

 PHOTO IDENTIFICATION IS REQUIRED TO REQUEST A MICHIGAN BIRTH RECORD.
 A person who is age 65 or older and applying for a certified copy of his

 or her own birth record is charged a reduced fee.
 The reduced fee does NOT apply to a senior citizen ordering a record for someone else.